Dominated by the Escort, Fiesta and Capri, the classic Ford market is still hiding plenty of underappreciated gems. Here are our favourites

 The Ford Probe was hotly anticipated as enthusiasts awaited a ‘new Capri’ from the Blue Oval.
 Sadly, what the enthusiasts got was a mix’n’match from Mazda and Ford’s AutoAlliance International, which was headquartered in the States.
 Needless to say, it didn’t particularly sell well in the UK.

-With that in mind, today the Probe is gaining a small cult following that are beginning to appreciate the intriguing looks of the Ford, despite the slightly underwhelming drive and poor mid-range performance.
+Today, however, the Probe is gaining a small cult following as enthusiasts begin to appreciate its handsome looks and decidedly 90s character, despite the underwhelming drive and poor mid-range performance.